menu

 Demographics

-The per capita income in Shoshoni - Hudson in 2018 was $27,171, which is low income relative to Wyoming, and lower middle income relative to the rest of the US.
-This equates to an annual income of $108,684 for a family of four.
+The per capita income in Shoshoni - Hudson in 2022 was $30,767, which is lower middle income relative to Wyoming and the nation.
+This equates to an annual income of $123,068 for a family of four.
 However, Shoshoni - Hudson contains both very wealthy and poor people as well.

+Shoshoni - Hudson is a somewhat ethnically-diverse town.
 The people who call Shoshoni - Hudson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shoshoni - Hudson residents report their race to be White, followed by Native American.
-Important ancestries of people in Shoshoni - Hudson include German, Irish, Belgian, Dutch, and English.
+Important ancestries of people in Shoshoni - Hudson include German, Belgian, Dutch, Irish, and English.

 The most common language spoken in Shoshoni - Hudson is English.
 Other important languages spoken here include Polish and Spanish.